lyoshenka/grinfit/_posts/2012-08-15-48th-and-woodland-workout.md

 ---
-title: "48th and Woodland Workout"
+title: 48th and Woodland Workout
+tags: []
 ---

 Norm and I did a short field workout at 48th and Woodland.